 Guidelines for Emergencies

 In the event of a campus emergency, the University posts news and other official information as quickly as possible on the main University website, www.princeton.edu.
 Understandably, families want information about their student quickly; visiting the website is the easiest method for obtaining the most accurate information available.
 Many of Princeton's emergency procedures are outlined on the emergency management website.
-Families can also obtain information about campus emergencies by calling the University's emergency hotline at 609-258-7700.

 - Public Safety: 609-258-1000